The following post is from Angie of Many Little Blessings: Six Benefits of Music Lessons for Children

 2. Learning to play is a lesson in perseverance.

-For anyone that has ever learned an instrument, you will well know how much perseverance is required to even get to the point where you can play one song that someone can recognize, much less to actually become proficient at your chosen instrument.
+Anyone who has ever learned an instrument will know how much perseverance is required to even get to the point where you can play one song that someone can recognize, much less to become proficient at your chosen instrument.
 It’s good for character growth to have to sometimes struggle to meet a goal.

 3. Playing music can instill a sense of pride.